-Project 264: Wetterer, A. L., M. V. Rockman, and N. B. Simmons.
+Project 264: A. L. Wetterer, M. V. Rockman, N. B. Simmons.
 2000.
 Phylogeny of phyllostomid bats (Mammalia: Chiroptera): data from diverse morphological systems, sex chromosomes, and restriction sites.
 Bulletin of the American Museum of Natural History.
 248:1-200.

 Specimen: Mimon bennettii (unvouchered)